ryprojects1/TryHackMe_Docu/Networking.md

 Almost all companies require “private” information exchange in their virtual network.
 So, a VPN provides a very convenient and relatively inexpensive solution.
 The main requirements are Internet connectivity and a VPN server and client.

 The network diagram below shows an example of a company with two remote branches connecting to the main branch.
 A VPN client in the remote branches is expected to connect to the VPN server in the main branch.
 In this case, the VPN client will encrypt the traffic and pass it to the main branch via the established VPN tunnel (shown in blue).
 The VPN traffic is limited to the blue lines; the green lines would carry the decrypted VPN traffic.

+Once a VPN tunnel is established, all our Internet traffic will usually be routed over the VPN connection, i.e. via the VPN tunnel.
+Consequently, when we try to access an Internet service or web application, they will not see our public IP address but the VPN server’s.
+This is why some Internet users connect over VPN to circumvent geographical restrictions.
+Furthermore, the local ISP will only see encrypted traffic, which limits its ability to censor Internet access.

+In other words, if a user connects to a VPN server in Japan, they will appear to the servers they access as if located in Japan.
+These servers will customise their experience accordingly, such as redirecting them to the Japanese version of the service.
+The screenshot below shows the Google Search page after connecting to a VPN server in Japan.